nemanjapetrovic/telegram-push/README.md

 ```
 # About telegram-push

-Telegram-push is using chatId created when some of your users sent the first message to your telegram bot.
+Telegram-push is using chatId created automatically by Telegram when some of your users sends the first message to your Telegram bot.
-This chatId represents created chat between some person and your telegram bot.
+This chatId represents created chat between some person and your Telegram bot.
 To find this chatId you can go to the next url:

 https://api.telegram.org/bot{YOUR_BOT_TOKEN_HERE}/GetUpdates